Updated July 15, 2022.

 - The president submits a budget request to Congress.
 This request lays out what the administration would like to see in defense appropriations and policy.

 - The House and Senate Armed Services Committees (HASC and SASC), in this case also known as the authorizing committees, hold subcommittee hearings on the budget.
-All the panels will hear from military and defense leadership about what exactly they need to operate.
+All the panels hear from military and defense leadership about the resources they seek to execute defense strategies.

 - After hearings have been conducted, the full committees get started on “markup”, a process that includes discussion, amendment, and approval of the bill’s text.